 Showbag Drive Fundraiser

-I attended a fete last weekend (one of the perks of my job) and overheard a lady complaining that there were no showbags on sale at the fete.
+I attended a fete last weekend (one of the perks of my job) and overheard a lady complaining that there wasn’t a single showbag on sale at the fete.
 She had been hoping to buy showbags so she didn’t have to take her kids to her the ‘Ekka’ (The Royal Show in Brisbane) in a couple of weeks time.

-Apparently, the fete organisers had felt that the timing of the fete was too close to the Ekka and so decided, for the first time, to not have a showbags stand.
+Apparently, the fete organisers had felt that the timing of the fete was too close to the Ekka.
+So for the first time, they decided not to have a showbags stand.
 Nobody wants to overload their poor parents!

 If only they had asked me!!!